prahaladbelavadi/codahale.com/_posts/2010-10-07-you-cant-sacrifice-partition-tolerance.md

 Of course, any decent system should also be fault-tolerant.
-Both strongly consistent models like Paxos and highly available models like Dynamo can withstand the loss of a small number of nodes before having to choose between yield and harvest.
+Both strongly consistent models like Paxos and highly available models like Dynamo can withstand the loss of a certain number of nodes, but at some point every system will have to make a choice between preserving yield and preserving harvest.

 Well Now What